 The bank should implement a system for monitoring operational risk exposures and loss events on an on-going basis.
 The bank should monitor operational losses directly, with a report of each occurrence and a description of the nature and causes of loss provided to senior managers and the board of directors.
 The frequency of monitoring should reflect the risks involved and the frequency and nature of changes in the operating environment.
-The results of these monitoring activities should be included in management and board reports, and subjected to p) Control of Operational Risk
+The results of these monitoring activities should be included in management and board reports, and subjected to compliance and internal audit reviews.

+p) Control of Operational Risk